able-solutions/aws-unauthorised-api-calls-alerting/README.md

 ### AWS Resources this Repo will Deploy ###

 When deployed, this repository will create/provisions AWS resources in the AWS account deployed.
-To that end, please be aware that you will be charged by AWS for any resources/services that you use.
+To that end, please be aware that you will be charged by AWS for any resources services that you use.

   - CloudTrail
   - IAM Roles